ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/index.md

 ```

 This behavior tree will simply plan a new path to `goal` every 1 meter (set by `DistanceController`) using `ComputePathToPose`.
-If a new path is computed on the `path` blackboard variable, `FollowPath` will take this `path` and follow it using the server’s default algorithm.
+If a new path is computed on the `path` blackboard variable, `FollowPath` will take this `path` and follow it using the server's default algorithm.

 This tree contains: